oways-work/holbertonschool-simple_shell/README.md

+**noting that most file were originally created in another repository than transfered here**

 Simple Shell Project

 A custom UNIX command-line interpreter built from scratch in C, as part of the ALX Software Engineering program curriculum.